-StartNewsLegislationIdec's positioning on the new text of the "AI Bill" released
+StartNewsLegislationIdec's position on the new text of the “Artificial Intelligence Bill” released...

 Idec's position on the new text of the “Artificial Intelligence Bill” released today

-The Consumers' Defense Institute (Idec) expresses deep concern about the setbacks incorporated into the new text of Bill 2.338/2023, released today (3), what regulates the use of artificial intelligence in Brazil.
-Each new version of the text weakens the protection mechanisms for citizens and increases alignment with the interests of large technology companies, to the detriment of the rights of the population and national sovereignty
+The Consumer Defense Institute (Idec) expresses deep concern over the setbacks incorporated into the new text of Bill 2,338/2023, released today (3), which aims to regulate the use of artificial intelligence in Brazil.
+Each new version of the text weakens the mechanisms for protecting citizens and broadens alignment with the interests of large technology companies, to the detriment of the population's rights and national sovereignty.

 Increased risks with new wording

-The current proposal drastically reduces the safeguards to mitigate the negative impacts of artificial intelligence systems.
-Among the main points of alert, we highlight
+The current proposal drastically reduces safeguards to mitigate the negative impacts of artificial intelligence systems.
+Among the main warning points, we highlight:

 Facilitating scams on social networks

-The exclusion of the classification of large-scale content distribution systems as high risk favors the proliferation of scams, fraud and misinformation.
-This represents a setback in relation to consumer protection and the integrity of the digital environment
+Excluding large-scale content distribution systems from high-risk classification encourages the proliferation of scams, frauds, and misinformation.
+This represents a setback in consumer protection and the integrity of the digital environment.

 Weakening the fight against child sexual exploitation